-- 4.1 The Employer and Union agree that neither party shall discriminate unlawfully against any employee by reason of mental, sensory or physical disability, race, creed, religion, age, national origin, marital status, sexual orientation or gender.
-The Employer and Union further agree that no employee shall be discriminated against by reason of relationship to any employee to the Employer. - 4.2 There shall be no discrimination by the Employer or Union against any employee for his/her membership or non-membership in the Union, or the lawful exercise of the employee's right under RCW 41.56.

-4.3 Issues involving the interpretation or application of Sections 4.1 and 4.2 above shall be addressed by the Union or individual employees through the Department Chain of Command, or through the Human Resources Department.
+- 4.1 The Employer and Union agree that neither party shall discriminate unlawfully against any employee.
+The Employer and Union further agree that no employee shall be discriminated against by reason of relationship to any employee to the Employer. - 4.2 There shall be no discrimination by the Employer or Union against any employee for his/her membership or non-membership in the Union, or the lawful exercise of the employee's right under RCW 41.56. - 4.3 Issues involving the interpretation or application of Sections 4.1 and 4.2 above shall be addressed by the Union or individual employees through the Department Chain of Command, or through the Human Resources Department.
 Thereafter, any claim of unlawful discrimination must be processed by the individual employee privately through the appropriate local, state or federal agency or through the courts and shall not be subject to the grievance procedure.
-Employees believing they may have been discriminated against shall comply with the City policies concerning notification to the City.
+Employees believing that they may have been discriminated against shall comply with the City policies concerning notification to the City. - 4.4 Wherever words denoting a specific gender are used in this agreement, they shall be construed to apply to either gender.